WHAT IS CNC LASER CUTTING?

 Slower than punch presses through mid-range to thick sheet thickness e.g. 2.0mm and up.

-Added cost for nitrogen or oxygen on thicker gauges.
+Added cost for nitrogen or oxygen on thicker gauges of metal.

 Cannot laser cut perforated/mesh sheets efficiently.

-To see more information of our Trumpf 3030 3KW fibre laser take a look at our laser website.
+To see more information of our Trumpf 3030 3KW fibre laser take a look at our fibre laser plant page.